-At least two species of conservation importance, Romer's Tree Frog (Liuixalus romeri) and Burmese Python (Python molurus bivittatus) are observed regularly on the island.
-The locations of the two species observed by HKBWS are indicated in Figure.
-1.2.
+At least three species of conservation importance, the Globally Endangered6 Romer's Tree Frog (Liuixalus romeri), the Globally Vulnerable and Nationally Critically Endangered7 Burmese Python (Python bivittatus) and the Tree Gecko (Hemiphyllodactylus sp.) of Regional Concern8 are observed regularly on the island.
+The locations of these species observed are indicated in Figure 1.2.
 Habitat improvement measures have been carried out by the AFCD to improve the breeding success of Romer's Tree Frog.
 More information of the distribution of this species on the island may be provided by AFCD and other non-government organisations.